mikependon/RepoDB.NET/pages/operations/countall.md

 # CountAll

-This method is used to count all the number of rows on a single table from the database.
+This method is used to count the number of rows from the table.

 #### Code Snippets